 What about streaming and torrenting?
-How does Hide My Ass compare with ExpressVPN on these characteristics?
+How does Hide My Ass compare with ExpressVPN in these characteristics?

 Hide My Ass – We found that HideMyAss has a limited ability to stream media.
 For example, it can occasionally stream USA Netflix, if you use the correct server.
-But in our tests it was hit or miss.
+But in our tests, it was hit or miss.
 Add in HMA’s slow speed, and you will probably be disappointed with HMA if you are into streaming.
 It also does not work well as a VPN for Hulu.

 ExpressVPN – ExpressVPN is one of the best VPNs for streaming with 24/7 access to Netflix and many other streaming channels around the world.

 Here is a screenshot of ExpressVPN streaming US Netflix from my location in Europe.

 In our testing, ExpressVPN claims the title of the best VPN to unblock Netflix.
 It unblocks many of the Netflix libraries around the world.
 It also works with other streaming services as well.
 You can use this VPN for Disney Plus, BBC iPlayer, Hulu, Amazon Prime, and more.

 You may also be looking for a VPN that supports torrenting.
 The two main characteristics to look for in a VPN for torrenting are speed and leak protection.

 - ExpressVPN is very fast and provides very solid leak protection.
 We rate it as one of the best VPNs for torrenting.

 - HideMyAss is much slower and we have seen problems with both their kill switch and IP address leaks.